Real physician experiences with LIVMARLI

 Saeed: What about toddlers?
 What do you see with toddlers?
 Do you see the typical itching more?

 Jennifer: I think you start to see maybe some of those scratch marks, and so there can be some findings on the skin.
-During the daytime, there’s a lot of distraction but at night, [00:03:00] when those distractions go away, I think is really when their symptoms are more prominent and troublesome.
+During the daytime, there's a lot of distraction, but night [00:03:00], when those distractions go away, I think it's really when those symptoms are more prominent and troublesome.

-Saeed: Yes.
-I think we see a lot in the ears, like they’ll scratch their ears so much they’re bleeding, their nose, face.
-People say it’s just itching, but you can get infections from it.
-Then, in those kids who are starting to go to school, I think they’re also, their school performance is affected.
+Saeed: Yeah, yeah, I think we see a lot in the ears.
+They'll scratch their ears so much they're bleeding, their nose, face.
+People say it's just itching, but you can get infections from it.
+Then, in those kids who are starting to go to school, I think their school performance is affected.

-Jennifer: They just can’t sit, they can’t pay attention.
-Because when you’re feeling that way, how can you [00:03:30] be expected to sit down and pay attention in school?
+Jennifer: They can't pay attention.
+When you're feeling that way, how can you [00:03:30] be expected to sit down and pay attention in school?

 [music]

-Saeed: We do a lot of blood testing for liver numbers, bilirubin, and we can do a physical exam to listen for stuff, but Itching is just…There’s no great test for it.
+Saeed: We do a lot of blood testing for liver numbers, bilirubin, and we can do a physical exam to listen for stuff, but itching is just [crosstalk] there's no great test for it.

-Jennifer: There’s no test for it, and a lot of times, we’re relying on the caretakers.
-[00:04:30] We’re seeing them in the office for a snapshot of their day, but we don’t know what’s happening overnight, we don’t know what happens when they walk out the door.
+Jennifer: A lot of times, we're relying on the caretakers [00:04:30] as we're seeing them in the office for a snapshot of their day, but we don't know what's happening overnight.
+We don't know what happens when they walk out the door.

 [music]